bandikishores/jersey/README.md

-# jersey
+# jersey-springmvc-web-service
-Testing Jersey logback
+Testing Jersey & springmvc web service in one server with logback